mohbadar/packaging-challenge-solution/Readme.md

 ```

 ## 2. Requirements Analysis
 This problem belongs to a well-known family of problems called knapsack problems.
-The several variants  of this problem can be found in this link.
+The several variants  of this problem can be found.
 This problem has the following characterizations:

 1. It's a 0-1 knapsack: Each item is either taken or left.
 2. If two subsets of items have equal costs, the one which is lighter (has lower weight) prevails.